d0n601/ryankozak.com/content/posts/luks-encrypted-arch-linux-on-pinebook-pro-again.md

-title = 'Installing Arch Linux on the Pinebook Pro with LUKS Encrypted Root...Again' date = 2021-06-28T15:23:06-07:00 hideToc = true
+title = 'Installing Arch Linux on the Pinebook Pro with LUKS Encrypted Root...Again' date = 2021-06-28T15:23:06-07:00 hideToc = true description = "Updated guide for installing Arch Linux on Pinebook Pro with LUKS encryption using Sven Kiljan's archlinuxarm-pbp project."
 +++
 In my [previous post](/luks-encrypted-arch-linux-on-pinebook-pro/) I went through the steps I used to install Arch Linux on my Pinebook Pro with a LUKS encrypted root partition.
 It appears that the repositories used in that post have been retired, and the packages hosted at *https://nhp.sh/pinebookpro/* are no longer there.
 A big thanks to [Nadia Holmquist Pedersen](https://github.com/nadiaholmquist) for all the work she's done for Arch on the Pinebook Pro.